elchacal801/elchacal801/README.md

 - **Blockchain & Crypto Risk** – researching exploit patterns, dark market behaviors, and DeFi attack surfaces
 - **AI for Security & Analysis** – building LLM pipelines to parse threat data, automate triage, and simulate adversary behavior
 - **Geopolitical Intelligence** – exploring how cybercrime, monetary policy, and digital sovereignty intersect
-- **SoloJackal** – a new venture at the crossroads of cyber threat intelligence and strategic risk
+- **DarkAnalytica** – a new platform at the crossroads of cybercrime, threat intelligence, OSINT, geopolitics, and investigative journalism.

 ---